OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 ### Known Issues
 - Under certain conditions, the helicopter gets immune to damage.
 - Custom placed locations doesnt seem to be detected in the VR Environment?
 Unsure if its just a bug
+- Sometimes it can take an extended time for the scripts to find a suitable new safe LandingZone

 ### Want to contribute directly?
 Feel free to create a Pull Request with your changes.